Brand identity, website & print

 Hammered and fired surface texture applied to brand materials

-To convey the grit of soot and char within a blacksmithing forge, a series of textures were created.
-These appear at the edges of backgrounds and decay into typography.
+To get the grit of soot and char, I made a series of textures.
+They sit at the edges of backgrounds and decay into the typography.
 Made by hand: black spray paint on paper, outdoors.
-The paper was lit on fire, hit with a hammer, scrunched and torn.
-Each sheet dried and scanned at high resolution.
+I lit the paper on fire, hit it with a hammer, scrunched and tore it.
+Each sheet dried, then scanned at high resolution.

 Icons